UniKatya/Milestone2_Group19/documents/Unit_Testing_Report.md

 - **Tested Function/Module**
   - `get_food_details(food_name, meal_plan)`
 - **Description**
   - This function retrieves food details from the meal plan.
-The input is the dataframe, food_name, and meal_plan.
+The input is the food_name and meal_plan.
 The output is the food details.
 - **1) Valid Input and Expected Output**

 | **Valid Input**                        | **Expected Output**   |